-The CCPA extends specific privacy rights and protections to California residents, including:
+The California Consumer Privacy Act extends specific privacy rights and protections to California residents, including:

-Under the CCPA, you have the following four basic rights.
+Under the California Consumer Privacy Act, you have the following four basic rights.

 You may request that a business delete your personal information.
 The business must erase your data upon receipt of your request.
 But a business doesn't have to erase your information under certain circumstances, like if the information is necessary to complete the transaction for which the personal information was collected or if it's needed to perform a contract between you and the business.
 (Cal.
 Civ.
 Code § 1798.105).